-Where Project Approval is to be determined under Part 3A of the Act, or as State Significant Development under Part 4 of the Act, further approvals under the National Parks & Wildlife Act, 1974 which protects Aboriginal cultural heritage in NSW are not required.
+Where Project approval is to be determined under Part 3A of the Act, further approvals under the National Parks & Wildlife Act, 1974 which protects Aboriginal cultural heritage in NSW are not required.
 In those instances, management of Aboriginal heritage follows the applicable Part 3A Aboriginal assessment guidelines (the Guidelines For Aboriginal Cultural Heritage Impact Assessment and Community Consultation, July 2005) and any relevant statement of commitments included in the Part 3A Development Approval.